awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* boolean
-- *Default:* false
+- *Default:* False

-Grants public read access to all objects in the bucket.
+Grants public read access to all objects in the S3 Bucket.

 Similar to calling `bucket.grantPublicAccess()`